cyschneck/centerline-width/README.md

 ```
 riverWidthFromCenterline(transect_span_distance=3,
+			transect_slope="Average",
 			apply_smoothing=True,
 			remove_intersections=False,
 			coordinate_unit="Decimal Degrees",
 			coordinate_reference="Centerline",
 			save_to_csv=None)
 ```
-* [OPTIONAL] transect_span_distance (int): Sum up n number of points around a center point to determine the slope (increase to decrease the impact of sudden changes), defaults to 6, must be greater than 2 (since the slope is found from the difference in position between two points), measured orthogonal to the centerline
+* [OPTIONAL] transect_span_distance (int): Number n points around a center point to determine the slope (increase to decrease the impact of sudden changes), defaults to 3, must be greater than 1 (since the slope is found from the difference in position between two points)
+* [OPTIONAL] transect_slope (str): Determine how the width lines are generated, either by averaging all slopes "Average" or directly from the first to last point in the span distance as "Direct", defaults to "Average"
 * [OPTIONAL] apply_smoothing (boolean): Apply a B-spline smoothing to centerline
 * [OPTIONAL] remove_intersections (boolean): Iterative remove intersecting lines, to maintain the most width lines, but return only non-intersecting width lines, defaults to True
 * [OPTIONAL] coordinate_unit (string): Coordinates of the river are return as "Decimal Degrees" (latitude/longtidue) or converted to a distance from the first point on the left bank as "Relative Distance", defaults to "Decimal Degrees"